keremkoca/etstur-case-study/README.md

 ### `npm install`

-Intalls the dependencies of the project.
+Installs the dependencies of the project.

 ### `npm start`